Teal Painted Highboy Dresser

 Both colors are absolutely beautiful on their own, but I was looking for a slightly deeper color than Happy Hour, and mixing them made up the perfect shade.

-Read this post to learn all about the Best HVLP Paint Sprayers for Furniture that we have used.
+Read this post to learn all about the best HVLP paint sprayers for furniture that we have used.

-I lightly distressed all of the edges with 220 grit sandpaper, wiped it all down, and sprayed on 2 coats of Poly for extra durability.
+I lightly distressed all of the edges with 220 grit sandpaper, wiped it all down, and sprayed on 2 coats of poly for extra durability.
+Learn ALL of my tips and tricks on how to spray polyurethane here!

 Finally, I was able to remove the tape and plastic to reveal the most beautiful “dipped” teal dresser.
+Check out more teal painted furniture ideas here.

 closeup of finished painted highboy dresser with stained top